 A3: yes / no / does not remember

 (ask the next question only if the previous answer is YES)

 Q4: Did you have night blindness? (use local term that describes the symptom)

 A4: yes / no / does not remember

-Calculate the indicator’s value by dividing the number of women (who delivered a live baby in the past 3 years) who experienced night blindness by the total number of interviewed women (exclude all who replied “does not remember”).
+To calculate the indicator’s value, divide the number of women (who delivered a live baby in the past 3 years) who experienced night blindness by the total number of interviewed women (exclude all who replied “does not remember”).
 Multiply the result by 100 to convert it to a percentage.

 1) Do not collect the data from pregnant women (night blindness usually occurs during the later part of pregnancy, so measuring during pregnancy will likely underestimate the prevalence).

 2) Whenever possible, find and use a local name for night blindness.

 3) According to WHO, the prevalence of night blindness among pregnant women is considered as a severe public health problem if ≥ 5% of women in a population have a history of night blindness in their most recent pregnancy which end in a live birth in the previous 3 years.

 4) Since the prevalence of night blindness is relatively low, the margin of error must be very low (preferably 0.5); otherwise, it is unlikely that you will be able to objectively assess the impact of your intervention.
-This requires using a very large sample of women (ranging from 8,000 to 30,000 women) and makes assessing vitamin A deficiency (VAD) quite demanding.
+This requires using a very large sample of women (ranging from 8,000 to 30,000 women) and makes assessing vitamin A deficiency quite demanding.

 5) Consult and ideally co-implement the survey with the relevant health authorities, so that you increase the chances of the results being officially recognized (and ideally also acted upon).

-6) Since assessing VAD is quite demanding, before you conduct a new survey, first review the availability of existing data – you might be able to use it as your baseline (however, ensure that you will later be able to gain comparable endline data).
+6) Since assessing vitamin A deficiency is quite demanding, before you conduct a new survey, first review the availability of existing data – you might be able to use it as your baseline (however, ensure that you will later be able to gain comparable endline data).